 Not many musicians would release a second album just six months after a massively successful one and a sold-out stadium tour with the reigning King of Hip Hop, Jay Z. But most musicians aren't Justin Timberlake.
-"The 20/20 Experience: 2 of 2" unfathomably tops its predecessor with an operatic exploration of soul, county, funk, R&B swaddled in JT's legendary charisma.
+"The 20/20 Experience: 2 of 2" unfathomably tops its predecessor with an operatic exploration of soul, country, funk, R&B swaddled in JT's legendary charisma.

-Timberlake may rely a little too heavily on uber-producer Timbaland’s mad-scientist production, however, he also proves that beyond the smoke and mirrors burns an inferno of talent.
-2 of 2 features Timberlake's freest and strongest vocals of career.
+Timberlake may rely a little too heavily on uber-producer Timbaland’s mad-scientist production; however, he also proves that beyond the smoke and mirrors burns an inferno of talent.
+2 of 2 features Timberlake's freest and strongest vocals of his career.
 The frills-free “Drink You Away” is unabashed Memphis soul steeped in a gritty country riff.
-And “You Got It On”—a showcase of Timberlake’s golden falsetto that rivals that of Maxwell and even the King of Pop himself—is a throwback to classic babymaking R&B. Along with the haunting “Amnesia,” these songs provide the ballads and slow tempos that the breezy “The 20/20 Experience” lacked.
+And “You Got It On”—a showcase of Timberlake’s golden falsetto that rivals that of Maxwell and even the King of Pop himself—is a throwback to classic baby-making R&B. Along with the haunting “Amnesia,” these songs provide the ballads and slow tempos that the breezy “The 20/20 Experience” lacked.